diyaa59/WireGuard-Pfsense-Policy-Based-Routing/README.md

 ### VPS WireGuard configuration:

+> [!IMPORTANT]
-Things to change in the WireGuard configuration of the VPS:
+> Things to change in the WireGuard configuration of the VPS:
+>

-- Be sure to change the `ListenPort` value to match the `WireGuard_In_Port` value in the nftables rulebase configuration.
+> - Be sure to change the `ListenPort` value to match the `WireGuard_In_Port` value in the nftables rulebase configuration.
-- Replace the `localPrivateKeyAbcAbcAbc=` value with the `VPS private key` value from the script in the previous section.
+> - Replace the `localPrivateKeyAbcAbcAbc=` value with the `VPS private key` value from the script in the previous section.
-- Replace the `remotePublicKeyAbcAbcAbc=` value with the `Pfsense public key` value from the script in the previous section.
+> - Replace the `remotePublicKeyAbcAbcAbc=` value with the `Pfsense public key` value from the script in the previous section.
-- Replace the `presharedkeyabcabcabc=` value with the `Preshared key` value from the script in the previous section.
+> - Replace the `presharedkeyabcabcabc=` value with the `Preshared key` value from the script in the previous section.
-- The `AllowedIPs` field needs to include all the IPs that will be forwarded up the tunnel as well as the Pfsense WireGuard tunnel interface IP.
+> - The `AllowedIPs` field needs to include all the IPs that will be forwarded up the tunnel as well as the Pfsense WireGuard tunnel interface IP.

 VPS WireGuard configuration: